 As part of the planning process, it is advisable to prepare both a financial and a business plan.
 This will not only allow you to identify potential problems, but will also give you the opportunity to address them before the actual start-up.
 A well-thought-out financial plan will give you an insight into the resources you will need, while a business plan will translate your vision into concrete steps and identify potential weaknesses.

 Patience is essential at this stage.
-Rushing into planning could lead to costly mistakes later on, which could jeopardize the foundation of your self-employment.
+Rushing into planning could lead to costly mistakes later on, which could jeopardise the foundation of your self-employment.
 Take your time to consider all the details, seek expert advice and ensure that your planning is robust enough to withstand the challenges of entrepreneurship.
 Only when you have thought through all the issues will you be able to embark on the exciting journey of self-employment with confidence.

 3. What are the funding options for your business start-up?